-The Hope Education Project is a web-based program to raise awareness and educate against sex trafficking, delivered in person.
-Our mission is to deter the flow of vulnerable girls and women trafficked for sexual exploitation, both internationally and within Ghana.
+The Hope Education Project is a human trafficking education and awareness program for schools and communities in the North East of Ghana.
+Our mission is to disrupt the flow of vulnerable girls & boys, men & women trafficked for exploitation, both internationally and within Ghana.

 COMMITTED POLICY IN GHANA

 “Ghana is fully committed to combating human trafficking in all its forms and ensuring the rights of individuals are upheld.“